mbmcmullen27/foobar/README.md

 ![foobar](./foobar-message.png)

+Apparently, Google triggers this challenge based on your search history if they think you're someone who is a "curious developer" but, as far as I can tell, nobody is really sure exactly what type of searches will trigger the prompt.

+Then you're taken to a small linux-style shell environment, where you dig through some text files where you find the first challenge.
+You can submit answers to each challenge in Java or Python (I chose Python for all of them because I typically prefer scripting languages for most tasks)

 I got far enough my results where sent to a google recruiter, but my github was mostly empty and my linked in didn't exist (I was pushing code to a local gitea instance hosted on a raspberry pi at the time... for fun)

-But, in the end I was just happy to be invited, and overall I consider the experience a huge success.
+But, in the end I wasn't looking for a new job anyway, I was just happy to be invited, and overall I consider the experience a huge success.

 ## Lessons Learned
 - Everything in version control, all the time.